On the Outlander Trail around Central Scotland

 Read More Outlander Exploring Articles

-We’re amassing a little library of Outlander Trail items here on the 2edinburgh blog, as we’re fans ourselves and have welcomed several groups of visitors to Craigwell Cottage.
-We expect that as seasons 3 and 4 are filmed, we’ll continue enjoying visiting the locations and sharing them with you.
+We’re amassing a little library of Outlander Trail items here on the 2edinburgh blog, as we’re fans ourselves.
+We look forward to season 5 in Spring 2020.
+We’ll continue enjoying visiting the locations and sharing them with you.

 Here’s where you’ll find our other articles:

 We look forward to welcoming you to Edinburgh to enjoy touring Scotland on your own Outlander Trail of film and book locations around the country.

 Pin it for later – Outlander Trail in Scotland

 If you have enjoyed reading this blog and want to read more of our blogs click on the link www.2edinburgh.com to return to our home page